Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 If you miss a dose of abiraterone, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you missed a dose of abiraterone, take your normal dose on the following day.
+If you missed a dose of abiraterone, take your normal dose the following day.
 If more than one daily dose is missed, call your doctor.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.